rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

 .. py:function:: get_param(waveforms, param='Amp', t=200, fet=1)

-   Returns the requested parameter from a spike train as a numpy array
+   Returns the requested parameter from a spike train as a numpy array.

-   :param waveforms: Shape of array can be nSpikes x nSamples
+   :param waveforms: Shape of array can be nSpikes x nSamples OR nSpikes x nElectrodes x nSamples.
-                     OR
-                     a nSpikes x nElectrodes x nSamples
-   :type waveforms: numpy array
+   :type waveforms: np.ndarray
    :param param: Valid values are:
-                 'Amp' - peak-to-trough amplitude (default)
+                 - 'Amp': peak-to-trough amplitude
-                 'P' - height of peak
+                 - 'P': height of peak
-                 'T' - depth of trough
+                 - 'T': depth of trough
-                 'Vt' height at time t
+                 - 'Vt': height at time t
-                 'tP' - time of peak (in seconds)
+                 - 'tP': time of peak (in seconds)
-                 'tT' - time of trough (in seconds) 'PCA' - first n fet principal components (defaults to 1)
+                 - 'tT': time of trough (in seconds)
+                 - 'PCA': first n fet principal components (defaults to 1)
-   :type param: str
+   :type param: str, default='Amp'
    :param t: The time used for Vt
-   :type t: int
+   :type t: int, default=200
-   :param fet: The number of principal components
-               (use with param 'PCA')
+   :param fet: The number of principal components (use with param 'PCA').
-   :type fet: int
+   :type fet: int, default=1

+   :returns: The requested parameter as a numpy array.
+   :rtype: np.ndarray